ymonno/PolarDenDem/README.md

 ### Denoising
 Set the noise-level parameter to be used to control denoising power.
-For MPFA denoising, noise-level for (G channel data) being used: sigma_g In the code, we provide the noise-level parameter for high noise-level conditions
+For MPFA denoising, noise-level for (G channel data) being used: sigma_g In the code, we provide the noise-level parameter for high noise-level conditions.

 #### Output
 Demosaicked-denoised monochrome images for each polarization direction: Dem_0, Dem_45, Dem_90, Dem_135